EugenCoda/bookTracker/readme.md

 - Created db.js file in config folder and moved database connection code there
 - Added option to create languages and countries

+Branch 6:

+- Updated forms - get the data from db and pre-populate the existing information
+- Updated forms - show the drop down list options in alphabetical order

 TODO:

-- update forms - get the data from db and pre-populate the existing information
-- update forms - show the drop down list options in alphabetical order
-- show book, authors, genres count in "All..." links
+- implement rating and review
 - check if email address is already in use (with express-validator)
 - implement some password requirements (with express-validator)
 - enable user profile editing & password change / reset (with email confirmation?)